Outbid contractor claims irregularities with bid process

 By Paul Kruze, Contributing Editor

-Prior to the vote Tamara Otero was asked by fellow board member Jill Barto, “It looks like….is this your husband’s company?”
-Otero replied, “No,” and immediately brushed off the question, saying the internet connection to her computer on the dais is disconnected.
+Prior to the vote Otero was asked by fellow board member Jill Barto, “It looks like….is this your husband’s company?”
+Hear audio.
+Otero replied, “No,” and immediately brushed off the question, saying the internet connection to her computer on the dais was disconnected.
 (Barto says she asked about the family connections but her phrase, “and your family” was masked by Otero’s response.)

-Tamara Otero is the mother to Dryw Ortero, the owner of Otero Construction, Inc., State Contractors License #1025227, according to the State of California, with offices located on the 8400 block of Magnolia Street in Santee.
+Tamara Otero is the mother of Dryw Ortero, the owner of Otero Construction, Inc., State Contractors License #1025227, with offices located on the 8400 block of Magnolia Street in Santee.
 The young company has been in business less than two years, founded in April 2017.

 Barto had good reason for asking about Otero’s husband – beyond nepotism or conflict of interest concerns.

 According to a U.S. Justice Department press release, Tamara Otero’s husband, Andrew Otero, 54, and associated business partner, Roger Ramsey, 57, were found guilty of fraudulently obtaining $11 million in federal contracts specifically set aside for service-disabled veteran-owned businesses through Otero’s company, A&D General Contracting in Santee.
 Andrew Otero is set to be sentenced in the coming months and could face up to 20 years imprisonment and fined up to six million dollars.

 Dryw Otero is still listed as project manager at A&D General Contracting, his father’s construction company, through the present, per his Linked In profile.